omgnetwork/ewallet/docs/guides/two_factor_authentication.md

 }
 ```

-If everything is done correctly, the user should be now secure the account with the two-factor authentication successfully.
+If everything was done correctly, the admin user account should now be secured with two-factor authentication.

-Next, we will look into how can we log in with two-factor authentication.
+Next, we will look into how can we log in with 2FA.

 ### Log in with 2FA

-After the user has enabled the two-factor authentication successfully, the user will be need to do 2-steps login to fully obtain the authentication token which we normally use to access the authenticated apis.
+After the admin user has enabled two-factor authentication successfully, the user will be need to do a 2-steps login to fully obtain the authentication token which we normally use to access the authenticated APIs.

-First, we need to obtain the pre-authentication token from the `/admin.login`..
+First, we need to obtain the pre-authentication token from the `/admin.login` endpoint.

 1. Login with email and password